KacperOdzimek/Arbor/documentation/design_reference.md

 }
 ```

-The interpreter jumps into array pointed by indirection node, treats it as a branch on its own (with its own `ARB_LAST`), and comes back once that branch is fully
+The interpreter jumps into the array pointed to by the indirection node,
+treats it as a branch on its own (with its own `ARB_LAST`), and returns once
-consumed.
+that branch is fully consumed.

 ```c
 arb_node leaf_branch[] = {